-With all food-grade 304 stainless-steel contact, these Perlick Flow Control faucets ensure that they will last for many years, and that no unwanted chemicals will be touching your beer.
+With all food-grade 304 stainless steel contact, Perlick faucets ensure that they will last for many years, and no unwanted chemicals will be touching your beer.
 Chrome-plated brass faucets can corrode over time, affecting the taste and quality of your beer.
-Stainless-steel is also a must for wine, cocktail, or coffee dispensing due to the acidity in these beverages causing corrosion to occur even faster.
+Stainless steel is also a must for wine, cocktail or coffee dispensing due to the acidity in these beverages causing corrosion to occur even faster.

-Perlick beer faucets are different than standard faucets, as they feature a forward sealing design.
+Perlick has over 100 years of experience in the draft beer industry, which led them to create their ball and floating front seal composition, which is different from standard draft faucets.
 This minimizes oxygen exposure in your faucet, creating a more hygienic pour with less chance of microbial (bacterial) growth.

-How does a Perlick Flow Control faucet work?
+How to use a Perlick flow control faucet

 Step 2: Open, or adjust the lever upwards, until you reach the desired pour speed for your beer.